 - Scorecards: Upon completion of play, players should move to the scoring area.
 Players are solely responsible for their hole by hole score.
 Once scores are checked and agreed upon, the scorecard MUST be signed by both the player and scorer.

 parent information and Spectator Rules

 - Advice and/or coaching are not allowed by parents, relatives or spectators during competition.
-This includes any conversation with the player that could influence her play, club selection or how to perform a stroke.
+This includes any conversation with the player that could influence his/her play, club selection or how to perform a stroke.
 If it's deemed by the FWJGA officials that this rule is not being followed, the player is subject to being penalized.
-Encouragement is OK, but not advice.

 - Caddies are NOT allowed during the tournament.